Motyxia: Bioluminescence

-The 9 species and 11 subspecies of Motyxia are some of the few known bioluminescent species of millipedes, a class of about 12,000 known species.
+There are 11 species of Motyxia.
+They are some of the few known bioluminescent species of millipedes, a class of about 12,000 known species.
 Motyxia sequoiae glows the brightest and Motyxia pior the dimmest.
 Light is emitted from the exoskeleton of the millipede continuously, with peak wavelength of 495 nm (the light intensifies when the millipede is handled).
 Emission of light is uniform across the exoskeleton, and all the appendages (legs, antennae) and body rings emit light.
 The internal organs and viscera do not emit light.
 Luminescence is generated by a biochemical process in the millipede's exoskeleton.
 The light originates by way of a photoprotein, which differs from the photogenic molecule luciferase in firefly beetles.

 Motyxias photoprotein contains a porphyrin and is about 104 kDa in size.
 However, the structure of the luminescent photoprotein remains uncertain, and its homology to molecules of closely related arthropods is unknown.

-Scientists familiar with Motyxia were at odds over the function of bioluminescence in Motyxia.
-Various functions were suggested: a nighttime aposematic warning signal, that it had no function at all, or that it inadvertently attracted predators.
-A field study tested the hypothesis that luminescence acts as a warning signal.
-Based on the results of the field experiment conducted in California, in a spot where Motyxia are native, researchers found that luminescence strongly deterred nocturnal mammalian predators: live Motyxia with their luminescence obscured by paint suffered higher attack rates, and clay models with luminescent paint had fewer attacks than unpainted models.Xystocheir bistipita was renamed to Motyxia bistipita after it was discovered it glowed in a lab experiment.
-M. bistipita lives in low elevations of the Sierra Nevada mountains in California, in a hotter, drier climate than other Motyxia.
-The glow is believed to be a response to heat; the bioluminescent proteins help neutralize the body's byproducts caused by heat.
-The bioluminescence later evolved as a warning signal to predators that the body contained cyanide.

 Besides Motyxia, the only known bioluminecscent millipedes are Paraspirobolus lucifugus (Spirobolellidae), from Japan and Taiwan, and Salpidobolus (Rhinocricidae), both in the order Spirobolida.
 Another luminescent species of dubious existence from North America has been claimed, but it has not been found since the 1890s and the luminescence attributed to it is believed to have been larval phengodid beetles, also known as glowworms.

+Theories for Bioluminescence Functionality

+Scientists familiar with Motyxia were at odds over the function of bioluminescence in Motyxia and various studies and theories had been proposed.

+One study found Motyxia that glowed brighter also tended to have larger cyanide glands and were thus more toxic to predators.
+While this implicates Motyxia's bioluminescence as an evolution for protection from predators, this study also notes that higher elevation millipedes glowed brighter.
+This finding led to the discovery that the more faint glow of the low-elevation millipedes was an older trait than the brighter glow of the high-elevation millipedes.
+Ultimately, the scientists of this study concluded that bioluminescence “may have initially evolved to cope with metabolic stress triggered by a hot, dry environment and was repurposed as a warning signal by species colonizing high-elevation habitats with greater predation risk.”

+Another study provides further evidence for Motyxia's bioluminescence as a predator-deterrent.
+Researchers from the University of Arizona and other institutions collected 164 M. sequoiae from the Giant Sequoia National Monument and painted half to conceal their bioluminescence.
+Additionally, 300 clay millipedes were created, half with luminescent pigment.
+These specimens were placed randomly in a line overnight, with live ones tethered to the ground.
+In the morning, about one-third of the millipedes were attacked, primarily by southern grasshopper mice.
+Interestingly, luminescent millipedes experienced less than half the predation rate of their non-luminescent counterparts, hinting at a potential correlation between luminescence and reduced predation.